etcd-io/etcd/README.md

 [![Build Status](https://travis-ci.org/coreos/etcd.png?branch=master)](https://travis-ci.org/coreos/etcd)
 [![Docker Repository on Quay.io](https://quay.io/repository/coreos/etcd-git/status "Docker Repository on Quay.io")](https://quay.io/repository/coreos/etcd-git)

-### Release Candidate Warning ###
+### Release Candidate Disclaimer ###

-The current `master` branch of etcd is under development in anticipation of the forthcoming 2.0.0 release.
+The current `master` branch of etcd is tracking the forthcoming 2.0.0 release.

-It is strongly recommended that users work with the latest 0.4.x release (0.4.6), which can be found on the [releases](https://github.com/coreos/etcd/releases) page.
+We encourage users to work with the [latest release candidate](https://github.com/coreos/etcd/releases/tag/v2.0.0-rc.1), but those looking for a stable release should obtain the latest 0.4.x release, [0.4.6](https://github.com/coreos/etcd/releases/tag/v0.4.6).

-Unless otherwise noted, the etcd documentation refers to configuring and running 0.4.x releases.
+Unless otherwise noted, the etcd documentation below and in [`Documentation/`](Documentation) refers to configuring and running 0.4.x releases.
-Documentation related to the 2.0.0 release candidates can be found in the `Documentation/2.0` directory.
+Documentation related to the 2.0.0 release candidates can be found in the [`Documentation/2.0`](Documentation/) directory.

 ![etcd Logo](logos/etcd-horizontal-color.png)